jszwedko/ec2-metadatafs/README.md

 ### Advantages over `curl http://169.254.169.254`

+* **Support for tags**
+* Use filesystem permissions to control access
+* Use traditional unix tools to walk and interrogate the tree
+* Tab completion of paths
 * No need to remember the special IP address of the service

-* Can use traditional unix tools to walk and interrogate the tree
-* Tab completion of paths
+### Advantages over the [`ec2-metadata`](http://aws.amazon.com/code/1825) tool

 * **Support for tags**

-### Advantages over the [`ec2-metadata`](http://aws.amazon.com/code/1825) tool

 * No need to `cut` the output of commands to get just the field
+* Can use filesystem permissions to control access
 * Access to all metadata fields, not just the limited subset the tool returns
-* **Support for tags**

 Feedback and feature requests are welcome!

 ## Installing

+### Release packages

+Packages are built for Arch Linux, CentOS, Debian, Fedora and Ubuntu.
+See [releases](https://github.com/jszwedko/ec2-metadatafs/releases) to install one of these.

+### Binary installation

 #### Linux (64 bit)